RashmicaG/sthbrx-blog/content/blog/2018-07-27-improving-phoronix-benchmarks.markdown

 | Original - SSE4.2 | 8.37 fps | 3.39 fps|
 | Autovectorisation enabled, quant_4x4x4 vectorised| 9.20 fps | 3.83 fps |

-Nick also investigated SMT and multi cores, and it looks like the code is not scalable enough to feed 176 threads on a 44 core system.
+Nick also investigated running this benchmark with SMT enabled and across multiple cores, and it looks like the code is not scalable enough to feed 176 threads on a 44 core system.
 Disabling SMT in parallel runs actually helped, but there was still idle time.
 That may be another thing to look at, although it may not be such a problem for smaller systems.